-Before anyone kicks off because they may not like my conclusion, let us be clear, Black Lives Matter as a slogan is fine, White Lives Matter really is, at best, meaningless gibberish.
+Before anyone kicks off because they may not like my conclusion, let us be clear, Black Lives Matter as a slogan is fine.
+However, White Lives Matter really is, at best, meaningless gibberish.
 You need to put this into context.

-Black Lives Matter because disproportionate numbers of black folks are shot by American cops.
+Black Lives Matter is an appropriate slogan because disproportionate numbers of black folks are shot by American cops.
 The numbers do not indicate genocide as too many protestors insist.
-Last year, just nine unarmed blacks were killed by US cops, a couple more than the number of black folks killed by lightening.
+Last year, just nine unarmed blacks were killed by US cops, a couple more than the number of black folks killed by lightning.
 But that number of 9 is still proportionately way higher than for whites (19).
-In saying BlackLivesMatter you are making the very valid point that there appears to be a systemic issue suggesting that some folks with power think otherwise.
+In saying BlackLivesMatter you are making the very valid point that there appears to be a systemic issue, suggesting that some folks with power think otherwise.
 That blacks are poorer than whites and also far more likely to be victims of crime than whites only adds to this very legitimate point.

-Having lived in the US and visited it often, I’ve seen first-hand, in my lifetime, how the Police there have become far more multi-racial.
-And going back to before I was born the make-up and the attitudes of a then, almost entirely white, Police forces are from another planet.
-So things have got better and until Covid, under that wicked Trump fellow although not under his predecessor the Saintly Obama, the income gap was also closing.
+Having lived in the US and visited it often, I’ve seen first-hand how the Police there have become far more multi-racial.
+And going back to before I was born, the make-up and the attitudes of a then, almost entirely white, Police forces are from another planet.
+So things have got better and until Covid, under that wicked Trump fellow (although not under his predecessor the Saintly Obama), the income gap was also closing.
 But there is still an issue.

 Moving on to the statement “White Lives don’t matter…as white lives.”
 That is simply a more provocative way of saying Black Lives Matter.
 Some will find it offensive, as they are too dim to understand the original provenance of Black Lives Matter, but offending should not be a crime.
 Except, that with the UK’s daft hate crime laws where an offence is deemed to be an offence if the “victim” feels a grievance, it might arguably be so.

 The Police have investigated only one of the three.
 Guess who?
-Yes.
-You got it in one.
+Yes, you got it in one.
 It was Mr Hepple and Plod found that no crime was committed.
-But his employer Paradigm Precision, fired him anyway.
-Mr Hepple seems like a bit of a yob and appears to have some rather unpleasant views but he was fired solely for the airplane stunt.
-Ms Rambadt was said to have brought her employer into disrepute and so Solace Foot Health insisted she go on a course of “racial sensitivity training.”
+But his employer, Paradigm Precision, fired him anyway.
+Mr Hepple seems like a bit of a yob and appears to have some rather unpleasant views but he was fired solely for the aeroplane stunt.
+Ms Rambadt was said to have brought her employer into disrepute and so Solace Foot Health insisted that she go on a course of “racial sensitivity training.”
 Having committed no crime she refused and was sacked.
-I suspect both of these individuals would have a very good case for unfair dismissal.
+I suspect that both of these individuals would have a very good case for unfair dismissal.

 Ms Gopal received some utterly barbaric abuse on social media which would not have been out of place in 1950s Mississippi had the KKK had twitter back then.
 It really was loathsome.
 But her employer, Cambridge University, stood by her and indeed gave her a promotion.